Disappear (No Angels song): ESC final

-On 24 May 2008, No Angels started at number four during the show, following 's entry Olta Boka with "Zemrën e lamë peng" and preceding 's Sirusho with "Qele Qele."
+On 24 May 2008, with Wahls declared healthy, No Angels started at number four during the show, following 's entry Olta Boka with "Zemrën e lamë peng" and preceding 's Sirusho with "Qele Qele."
 An estimated 100 million fans watched the show, and viewers from all 43 participating nations voted for their favourite performers via text message and telephone.
 The band eventually ranked 23rd place out of the 25 countries that participated with a total of 14 points – taking twelve points from Bulgaria, Diakovska's native country, and two points from Switzerland.
 Only Poland and the United Kingdom placed below the four-member female band.
-While never considered a pre-contest favourite (online betting firms such as Paddy Power previously put Germany's chances of winning at 100 to 1, in the lowest third of competitors), the band was heavily criticized for their performance, which they themselves later described as a failure, attributing bad in-ear sound and a high level of stage freight.
+While never considered a pre-contest favourite (online betting firms such as Paddy Power previously put Germany's chances of winning at 100 to 1, in the lowest third of competitors), the band was heavily criticized for their performance, which they themselves later described as a failure, attributing bad in-ear sound and a high level of stage fright.
+As a direct consequence, planned recordings for the band's next studio album during the summer were indefinitely delayed, and the group went on a two-month hiatus to rethink and analyze the past year.
 The following year, "Disappear" was succeeded as German representative at the Eurovision Song Contest 2009 by Alex Swings Oscar Sings (Alex C. and Oscar Loya) with "Miss Kiss Kiss Bang."